strangepy/strangepy.github.io/software-skills.md

 * Calculating pricing for an entire Saas platform

 ## Selenium
 Nearly all of my experience with selenium is in Python or in software systems built to run a specific set of selenium commands.
-Selenium is essential for automated web testing, and I have a few years of experience working in it.
+Selenium is essential for automated web testing, and I have multiple years of experience working in it.
+I have spent hundreds of hours writing and troubleshooting selenium scripts.

 ## Katalon
 I have used both the Katalon Chrome extension and the full Katalon Studio.
 One client only supported the Katalon Chrome extension, so I have a lot of experience working with it.
 I have used Katalon Studio for a few projects so far, and it has so much more functionality than the Chrome extension.